yanamak89/yanamak89/README.md

 # Hello! 👋 I'm Yana Makogon

-I am a Software Engineer with almost a year of experience in development and over 8 years in software testing and automation.
+I am a Software Engineer with over 8 years in software testing and automation and almost a year of experience in development.
 I have a solid foundation in Java and C# .NET and am actively enhancing my skills in building software solutions.

 ## Technologies and Skills
 - 🔧 C#, .NET, ASP.NET, MVC